Illia0/Test_task/README.md

 # Test_task
 ___
 ## Docker-compose
-Складається із двох контейнерів : minio, python
+It consists of two containers: : minio, python
 ___

-## Реалізація
+## Realization trouble
-Я недочитав умову та занадто пізно зрозумів що файли повинні зберігатися у minio, тож не встиг переписати свої скрипти. Вони оптимально працюють, якщо у їх директорії знаходяться папки з файлами :(
+I misread the terms and realized too late that the files must be stored in minio, so I didn't have time to rewrite my scripts.
+They work if there are folders with files in their directory :(

-### Скрипти python:
+### Python Scripts:
 #### main.py
-Скрипт трансформує данні з папки 02-src-data та заповнює файл all_data.csv.
+The script transforms the data from the 02-src-data folder and fills the all_data.csv file.

 #### add_data.py
-Скрипт трансформує нові дані з папки new_data та додає їх до файлу all_data.csv. Далі він переносить усі данні з папки new_data у папку 02-src-data. Якщо файли мають однакову назву, то новий файл заміню старий.
+The script transforms the new data from the new_data folder and adds it to the all_data.csv file.
+Next, it moves all the data from the new_data folder to the 02-src-data folder.
+If the files have the same name, the new file will replace the old one.

 #### server.py
-Скрипт сервера, який приймає HTTP запроси (port:8080) та активує інші скрипти.
+A server script that accepts HTTP requests (port:8080) and activates other scripts.
-/ - виводить напис 'Start' на екран.
+/ - displays the inscription 'Start' on the screen.
-/GET/data - виводить таблицю з усією доступною інформацією. Має фільтрацію за параметрами (is_image_exist, min_age, max_age) за умовою задачі.
+/GET/data - displays a table with all available information.
+Has filtering by parameters (is_image_exist, min_age, max_age) according to the condition of the task.
-/POST/data - за замовчуванням активує скрипт main.py. Я додав фільтраційний параметр(add_data), при його значенні "True", запускається скрипт add_data.py.
+/POST/data - activates the default main.py script.
+I added a filter parameter (add_data).
+If the value is "True", the script will run add_data.py.
-/GET/stats - виводить середній вік користувачів, які знаходяться у таблиці.Має фільтрацію за параметрами (is_image_exist, min_age, max_age) за умовою задачі.
+/GET/stats - displays the average age of users who are in the table.
+It has filtering by parameters (is_image_exist, min_age, max_age) according to the condition of the task.

 ___